huggingface/blog/stable-diffusion-finetuning-intel.md

 ## Generating images with the fine-tuned model

-After an hour or so of training, the model is saved locally.
+After 5 minutes training, the model is saved locally.
 We could load it with a vanilla `diffusers` pipeline and predict.
 Instead, let's use [Optimum Intel and OpenVINO](https://huggingface.co/docs/optimum/intel/inference) to optimize the model.
 As discussed in a [previous post](https://huggingface.co/blog/intel-sapphire-rapids-inference), this lets you generate an image on a single CPU in less than 5 seconds!

 ```
 pip install optimum[openvino]